An Overview of Army Installation Fort Bliss, Texas

-Fort Bliss has new top-of-the-line facilities for personnel and their families.
+Fort Bliss has a top-of-the-line facility for personnel and their families.
 These include new training ranges, offices, barracks, and housing.
-It offers services such as child care and youth programs, on-post shopping and entertainment facilities, and medical and dental clinics.
+It offers services such as childcare and youth programs, on-post shopping and entertainment facilities, and medical and dental clinics.

 Fort Bliss trains, sustains, mobilizes, and deploys members of the joint task force to conduct global, full-spectrum operations in support of the national military strategy, while providing for the well-being of the regional military community units of the 32d Army Air and Missile Defense Command, 11th Air Defense Artillery Brigade, the 4-1 Cavalry, the 204th MI Battalion, and the 978th Military Police Company.